-Beth had no idea at the time who it was, or how big that person might be.
-She hollered for help and then jumped off the raft and simply went after whoever owned that face.
+Beth had no idea who it was or how big that person might be.
+She hollered for help and then jumped off the raft and went after whoever owned that face.
 By the time the adults heard her and got down to the water, Beth had already hauled little Jill out of the depths and back to safety.
 Jill must have instinctively held her breath, for there was no water in her lungs.
 After a little bit of coughing and sputtering, she was able to breathe.
-Soon she was running and playing, the same as before.
-But who knows what would have happened if Beth hadn’t reached her when she did.
+Soon she was running and playing again.
+But I hate to think what would have happened if Beth hadn’t reached her when she did.

 Available in The Best of HeroicStories, Volume 1.